ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-2/README.md

 <br>  <img width="1647" height="866" alt="Screenshot 2025-10-22 193143" src="https://github.com/user-attachments/assets/2f888712-09e0-458d-a420-ac46a36d0def" />  <br>
 <br>
 <p align="left"> &nbsp;•  The display text is simialr ("Verify My Account Now"), but the embedded payload URL is http://webex-cisco-verify.com/login <br>
-&nbsp;•  This is a look-alike domain designed for credential harvesting, and the use of the unsecured HTTP protocol is a significant technical indicator <br> &nbsp;&nbsp; of compromise. <br> </p>
+&nbsp;•  This is a look-alike domain designed for credential harvesting, and the use of the unsecured HTTP protocol is a significant technical indicator of compromise. <br> </p>
 <br>

 ### &nbsp;**Step-6: Verify presence of spelling or grammar errors:** <br>